gravityrail/wp-vr-views/README.txt

 1. Sample in Android Chrome
 2. Sample in Android Chrome with "VR Mode" enabled (Cardboard-compatible)

+== Credits ==

+Virtual Reality Goggles icon by Felisberto Piazza from the Noun Project

 == Changelog ==

 = 1.0 =